The Surprising Relief That Comes From Feeling Your Feelings

 Stay in the head.
 Fix it, manage it, avoid it.

-And yet - when we do the simplest thing… turn toward it, stay kind…
+And yet when we do the simplest thing and turn toward a feeling, and stay kind…

 It softens.